seelprojects/MARC-3.0/README.md

 ![ScreenShot](https://raw.githubusercontent.com/seelprojects/MARC-3.0/master/MARC%203.0/Images/3.PNG)

 # Non-Functional Requirements Classification
 MARC 3.0 adds a new functionality to extract Non-Functional Requirements (NFRs) from user reviews.
 The reviews are classified into 4 major NFR classes, including Dependability, Performance, Supportability and Usability.
 This classification is done in two steps: 1) The NFR concerns first isolated using binary classification.
 2) Dictionary Matching is used to classify user reviews into 4 NFR classes.
 Users have the freedom to select their own training dataset and dictionary list.
+Please make sure that the custom training file and indicator term list files match the format provided in the source code.
+The custom files must be added to C:/Users/*name*/AppData/Roaming/MARC 3.0/InputData/TrainingDataset" folder.
 ![ScreenShot](https://raw.githubusercontent.com/seelprojects/MARC-3.0/master/MARC%203.0/Images/4.PNG)

 # Resources